jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 ---
-title: Slack Status Scheduler
+title: Status Scheduler for Slack
 date: "2019-11-10T22:12:03.284Z"
 description: Automating Slack status and Do Not Disturb preference.
 ---

 ### Idea

-At work, we use Slack for communication and when working from home, I'll just set the status to let my coworkers know that I'm remote.
+At work, we use Slack for communication and when working from home, I just set the status manually to let my coworkers know that I'm remote.

 ![Slack set status](./slack-status-set.png)

 In the Slack app, you can set the predefined status or define your own.
-The issue is that I always forget to set it and to help with this, I decided to build an automatic Slack status scheduler that would do this for me.
+The issue is that I always forget to set it.
+To help with this, I decided to build an automatic status scheduler for Slack that would do this for me.

 The second benefit of such a system is that I can also schedule deep work time every day for a few hours, where I block the notifications and set the status to something like "Deep work, will reply soon".
 It proved itself useful as I can focus on the task at hand and check all the new messages in a batch once I'm done.